atif2233/Javascript-Basic-Coding-Questions/README.md

 This repository contains a collection of JavaScript basic coding questions suitable for beginners who are learning JavaScript programming.

+## Development Status

+This repository is actively being developed, and new coding questions are added daily.
+Make sure to check back regularly for updates and new content.

 ## Purpose

 The purpose of this repository is to provide a collection of simple JavaScript coding questions along with their solutions.
 By working through these questions, you can: